 2. What’s the best way to go about editing my essays?

-Beyond checking your essays for spelling and grammar mistakes, you should also reflect on your essays’ flow and voice.
+Beyond checking your essays for plagiarism issues and spelling and grammar mistakes, you should also reflect on your essays’ flow and voice.

 Read your essays aloud and see if they sound and feel right.
 An unbiased professional opinion is the best way to polish your essays.
 The experience of a professional review of your essays would be priceless.